steshaw/shelly/README.md

 This downloads this repo and links my dotfiles.

-Stop right here for a minimal setup, or install packages for a complete setup.
+You can stop right here for a minimal setup.

-### Install packages (optional)
+## Install packages (optional)

 1. Install [Nix](https://nixos.org/nix)